 100. Crowd-source for more (+ free!) wedding photos.

 Now, this isn’t as a replacement to a wedding photographer: you should DEFINITELY hire a wedding pro.
 But this is as a fun bonus: create an Instagram hashtag and share it at your wedding.
-Guests will snap photos and tag them with your wedding hashtag, which means tons of extra photos from your wedding — all in one place!
-This is a great thing to have in addition to your professional wedding photos to capture the fun directly from guests.
+Guests will snap photos and tag them with your wedding hashtag, which means tons of extra, candid photos from your wedding — all in one place!
 Don’t forget the sign!
 You can get one like this from Etchey.